tier4/caret_doc/docs/configuration/intra_node_data_path.md

 ## How to add definition intra-node data path to Architecture object

+CARET assumes that node latency is defined as duration from subscription time to publish time.
+The definition looks simple, but node latency is difficult to define mechanically because some nodes have multiple inputs or multiple outputs.

+CARET require users to define **`message_context`** to calculate node latency.
+One of the following policies is acceptable for `message_context`.

+- `callback_chain`
+- `inherit_unique_stamp`
+- `use_latest_message`

+They have different capability to measure node latency, and the selected `message_context` policy decides how to calculate node latency.

 ### Python API

+Python API is not implemented so far.
+Python API support is planned in 2023.

 ### Architecture file editing

 ## Limitation